fossasia/eventyay-talk/doc/developer/setup.rst

 You should now see a *(.venv)* prepended to your shell prompt.

 When working with `pretalx`, you need to use commands installed in this virtual environment, so you always have to activate it.
-Other than explicitly activate, you can invoke the commands indirectly via `uv run`.
+Other than explicitly activating, you can invoke the commands indirectly via `uv run`.
 For example:

 .. code-block:: shell